Buffet froid

-Buffet froid (English: Cold Buffet) is a 1979 French film written and directed by Bertrand Blier, starring Gérard Depardieu, Carole Bouquet, Bernard Blier and Jean Carmet.
+Buffet froid (lit.
+'Cold Buffet', known under the English-language title Cold Cuts) is a 1979 French film written and directed by Bertrand Blier, starring Gérard Depardieu, Carole Bouquet, Bernard Blier and Jean Carmet.
 The film is a surreal black comedy portrayed as a crime thriller, set in Paris where contemporary urban life has alienated and dehumanized the city dwellers.
 The film won a César Award for Best Screenplay, Dialogue or Adaptation, and was nominated for Best Cinematography, Editing, and Production Design.

 In the film, a daydreaming man offers his bloodstained knife to a random accountant at a metro station.
 While the two men argue, the knife disappears.
 When the accountant is mysteriously murdered with this same knife, the daydreamer chats about the murder with his new neighbor, a police inspector.
 A series of strange encounters eventually leads to the murder of the daydreamer.